jamesPwned/DevOpsLectureNotesV5-1/WK9_Availability_Scaling_AWS/hands_on/aws_three_tier_architecture.md

   You should be able to see
 ![Alt text](../images/multi-tier/welcom-msg.png?raw=true)

+- Remove `multi-tier-ec2-sg` from the web EC2 instances to that they are not open to the public.

 - Access the app server in the browser

   Since we have installed Tomcat in the app server, can you access to